 Even the best-laid plans don’t always go according to plan.
 Sometimes unexpected problems or questions pop up.

 In these situations, it’s best not to leave your employees and external partners to figure it out on their own.
 By encouraging them to reach out to you via Slack, email, intranet, or SMS, you can offer a vital layer of support to your organization’s brand management efforts.

 You can answer their questions directly or point them to the guidelines that will.
 You can even solve problems preemptively, by implementing solutions designed to clear up confusion, like Frontify’s Workflows, collaboration spaces, approval processes, and more.
 With a variety of options available, you can rest assured you won’t be stuck answering FAQs all day long.

-While maintaining absolute control over your brand may feel more comfortable and safe, it isn’t the best option if you want your brand to be the best it can be.
-You have to take a step back and give employees in every corner of your organization more responsibility in the brand building process.
+For brand managers, maintaining absolute control over your brand may feel more comfortable and safe.
+But it isn’t the best option if you want your brand to be the best it can be — and it gets even more challenging as the company (and team) grows.

 The sooner you can enable everyone in the business to take shared responsibility for the brand, the better.
 However, things can get complicated as the company scales, and you develop different global and regional variations of your brand.

 So to help you learn brand governance best practices from some of the top experts, and their experiences governing global brands, we’ve put together this report that you can download below.